rokkro/tmat/README.md

 ## Info:
   #### Menus:
-1. Menus are designed to make it easy to use this program.
+1. Menus are basic textual interfaces designed to make it easy to use this program.
 They will, however, generate an unholy amount of console ouput from navigation.
 2. Run `menu_main.py` for complete access to all the menus/functions.

   #### Config.py: